adammcfadden/raptor/README.md

 #### Windows

-* Download `raptor.zip` from [Releases](https://github.com/adammcfadden/raptor/releases).
+* Download `raptor.tar.gz` from [Releases](https://github.com/adammcfadden/raptor/releases).
+* unpack `raptor.tar.gz` into a folder named `raptor`
-* unzip `raptor.zip` and place the unzipped version in the folder that you wish to serve
+* place the raptor folder into the directory that you want to serve
-* go to that folder's location with Administrator command prompt
+* go to the directory you want to serve with Administrator command prompt
 * enter `raptor\bin\raptor.bat install`
   * this installs raptor as a windows service
 * enter `raptor\bin\raptor.bat start`